JanssenProject/jans/jans-core/shibboleth-idp/docs/asynchronous_activation_tests.md

 ## Group 6 — Worker Entity & Liveness

-*Depends on G1 and the TimeSource.
+*Depends on G1.
+The Worker entity takes `now` / `ttl` as explicit parameters — no ambient clock; the injectable `TimeSource` enters with the orchestrator (G8–G9).
 Liveness is derived, not stored (§4.2, §5.2).*

 ### 6.1 Registration & heartbeat

 #### A6.1.1 · `shouldRegisterWithIdentityAndTimestamps`

-- [ ] covered by test
+- [x] covered by test

-GIVEN a WorkerId and a TimeSource WHEN a Worker registers THEN it carries that id and its registeredAt and lastHeartbeatAt are stamped from the TimeSource
+GIVEN a WorkerId and a time source WHEN a Worker registers THEN it carries that id and its registeredAt and lastHeartbeatAt are stamped from that time

 #### A6.1.2 · `shouldAdvanceLastHeartbeat_whenHeartbeatRecorded`

-- [ ] covered by test
+- [x] covered by test

 GIVEN a registered Worker WHEN a heartbeat is recorded at a later instant THEN its lastHeartbeatAt advances to that instant